phpro/grumphp/README.md

 ## Compatibility

-GrumPHP works with PHP 5.6 or above.
+GrumPHP works with PHP 5.6 or above, but does not currently support PHP 7.

 This package has been tested with following git clients: